Do you dream of being a farmer?

 There are two ways to pay for Lazy-Lady Living:

-Once you are in the course you will have the option of adding a Permaculture Design Certificate for $400.
+Once you are in the program you will have the option of adding a Permaculture Design Certificate for $400.
 If you complete this option we will include you in our listing of LLL Permaculture Design Certificate graduates.

 What is it worth to you?

 Most Permaculture Design Courses cost between $2000 and $3000 plus travel and accommodation costs ranging from $200 to $3000 and they don’t include many of the LLL unique aspects of Cultural Repair.
 In comparison Lazy-Lady Living is a bargain.